keithatxxdotnetwork/all-docs/docs/cmix/userDiscovery.md

 A user can delete a piece of their data or their entire registered account at any time.
 However, this will not remove existing relationships formed based on that data.
-To fully remove user data and relationships, xx messenger requires a signed statement that will allow the app to completely remove data from the database.
+To fully remove user data and relationships, xx Messenger requires a signed statement that will allow the app to completely remove data from the database.

 ## Cryptographic Primitives Summary